All Your Wedding Cake Cutting Questions, Answered

 What’s with cake smashing, freezing the top tier, and groom’s cakes?

 Other than just cutting the wedding cake, there are more traditions that are occasionally seen at weddings that have to do with the cake ceremony.
 After couples cut their cake, some guests may be expecting the moment where the bride and groom smear the cake across each other’s faces.
 Although this slightly resembles the breaking of the bread from ancient Rome, this action does not seem to hold any meaning in today’s weddings other than just adding some fun to the ceremony.

 One tradition that stems from the 19th century is the saving of the top tier, which couples would freeze and enjoy together during the christening of their first child.
 Nowadays, newlyweds often save the top tier for their one year anniversary, since couples are having children later and later into marriage.

 Having a groom’s cake during your cake cutting ceremony can also add a fun tradition to your wedding.
-Dating back to the 17th century, groom’s cakes were introduced as small party favors for guests to take home.
+Dating back to the 17th century, the groom’s cakes were introduced as small party favors for guests to take home.
 Now, couples may include a second groom’s cake as a more flavorful option than the wedding cake.
 Couples may also choose to add some personalization to the groom’s cake depending on their interests.

 What’s the best way to cut a wedding cake?